FertiTOX®

 Theramex Switzerland GmbH

-In this section we will upload all papers which have been published as a result of the project FertiTOX.
+In this section we will upload all papers which have been submitted and published as a result of the project FertiTOX.

-This paper, submitted to JMIR Research Protocols (JRP), describes the project “FertiTOX”.
-It will be available soon.
+This paper, accepted by JMIR Research Protocols, describes the project “FertiTOX”.
+It will be published soon.

 A systematic review of the gonadotoxicity of osteosarcoma and Ewing´s sarcoma chemotherapies in postpubertal females and males